vevv/subby/README.md

 **It is highly recommended for every script to pass it for future use.**

-CLI parameter will be added when such functionality is added.

 # Command line usage
 ```
 Usage: subby [OPTIONS] COMMAND [ARGS]...